 Try Before You BuyBeyond helping retailers perfect their in-store experiences, VR is also helping brands tell their story to customers in a very different way and align their products very specifically with the environments they’re built for.
 As an example, North Face cleverly employed VR to position itself clearly as a progressive company which understood, and was fully at home in epic environments.
 Visitors to North Face stores were invited to don VR headsets and tour California’s Yosemite National Park and the Moab desert alongside climbing celebrities or try winter gear in a harsh arctic environment.

-Merrell hiking boots also created an experience with VR Retail, where shoppers could virtually hike along a crumbling rocky edge.
+Merrell hiking boots also created an experience with VR for retail, where shoppers could virtually hike along a crumbling rocky edge.
 Even those who have never gone hiking will tell friends about the experience – as about 81% of those who try VR are likely to do.
 The interactive nature of immersive VR makes campaigns such as these far more impactful to consumers, engaging them on an emotional level and, at the same time, closely aligning purchasable products to exciting and visceral experiences which they want to share.

 Build It (virtually) and They Will Come (or not, but you’ll know before you’ve built it)Retailing is considered part art, part science and, for the science part, everything is considered.
-From analyzing the finest details of store layouts to perfecting lighting plans, display heights, and ambient sound, each element of a retail space is thought through and tested.
-VR retail technologies are being used to create virtual stores for just this purpose.
+From analyzing the finest details of store layouts to perfecting lighting plans, display heights, and ambient sound, each element of retail space is thought through and tested.
+VR for retail technologies are being used to create virtual stores for just this purpose.
 These virtual replications of in-store environments are used to track user movement through stores to flag potential traffic flow issues, conduct A/B testing the effectiveness of display layouts, etc – all before anything is constructed and any heavy costs have been incurred.

 Feeling the heat